 Michael Roberts is a Program Manager on the Ecological Agriculture team of The 11th Hour Project, a program of The Schmidt Family Foundation.
 Michael oversees the team’s Regional Food Systems portfolio and supports movement-building efforts, with a focus on California.
 He was a founding funder of the San Joaquin Valley Sustainable Agriculture and Environmental Justice collaborative, working to advance agricultural and environmental policy towards justice for communities bearing the burden of the California food system.
 Michael also lead’s the foundation’s Diversity, Equity, and Inclusion initiative.

-Amanda is the Program Associate for the Renewable Energy & Climate program at The 11th Hour Project.
+Amanda is the Program Manager for the Renewable Energy & Climate program at The 11th Hour Project.
 She received her Bachelor’s degree in Chemical and Biological Engineering from Princeton University, with a concentration on Entrepreneurship and Management and a certificate in Sustainable Energy systems.
 Her prior research experience includes work with cellulosic biofuels, small-scale wind and solar energy technology.
 She has interned at the United Nations Food and Agriculture Organization in Rome, The Woods Institute at Stanford University and the Carnegie Institution of Washington.
 She was also a 2011 Dalai Lama Fellowship recipient, for which she worked on youth leadership development and environmental issues in Tanzania.

 Christina oversees communications for the 11th Hour Project, a program of The Schmidt Family Foundation.
 She has over fifteen years of experience in strategic communications and was previously with the United Nations, where she worked on several global media campaigns and was a Press Officer covering the General Assembly.
 Christina graduated from Georgetown University’s School of Foreign Service and received a Master’s degree in International Relations from Johns Hopkins’ School of Advanced International Studies (SAIS).